MaxAi1/Dumpling-AI-Promo-/README.md

 ## **How to Redeem Dumpling AI’s 75% Off Promo Code**

 Claiming your discount is simple.
 First, visit the **official Dumpling AI website** and browse the available plans.
-At checkout, enter the promo code **DMPL75** to activate the 75% discount.
+At checkout, enter the promo code ** ABDUL** to activate the 75% discount.
 This offer applies to all subscription tiers, including monthly and annual plans.
 Since the promotion is time-sensitive, users are encouraged to act quickly before the deal expires.
 Additionally, new users can often combine this promo with free trial offers, maximizing savings while testing the platform’s full capabilities.

 ## [Use This Link To Get 75% OFF ](https://www.dumplingai.com/?via=abdul).
 ## 👉 Claim Your 0% OFF Now 👈